4renginy/NYC_Bikesharing_Analysis/README.md

-1- We started with figuring out how many rides there werein 2019 August;
+1- We started with figuring out how many rides there were in 2019 August;
 <br>
 <br>
 ![](https://github.com/4renginy/Module14-Bikesharing/blob/main/%23ofrides.PNG)